 A first course beginning with Babylonian and Egyptian mathematics, including the contributions of the Greeks, and the development of elementary mathematics through calculus.
-This course may be taught concurrently with MH 411. - 623.
+This course may be taught concurrently with MH 411.

+MH 611 usually is offered only in the Summer Quarter of even years. - 623.
 Complex Variables (5).
 Pr., MH 264.
 Complex numbers, limits, differentiation, analytic functions, integration, conformal mappings, and applications.
-This course may be taught concurrently with MH 423. - 640.
-Mathematical Models and Simulation (5).
+This course may be taught concurrently with MH 423.
+MH 623 usually is offered only in the Spring Quarter of even years.

+- 640. Mathematical Models and Simulation (5).
 Pr., MH 240 and MH 266.
 Use of models and simulation for solving problems in applied mathematics.
 Techniques of setting up, solving, and interpreting models, as well as an introduction to certain standard models.
-This course may be taught concurrently with MH 440. - 647.
+This course may be taught concurrently with MH 440.
+MH 640 usually is offered only in the Summer Quarter of odd years. - 647.
 Foundations of Plane Geometry (5).
 Pr., MH 163.

 Axiomatic development of plane geometry.
 Emphasis is placed on development of proofs by students.
-This course may be taught concurrently with MH 447. - 650.
+This course may be taught concurrently with MH 447.

+MH 647 usually is offered each Summer Quarter. - 650.
 Topology (5).
 Pr., MH 264 and any junior level mathematics course.

 Metric spaces, continuity, sequences, equivalent metrics; topological spaces, continuity and homeomorphisms, products; connectedness; compactness.
-This course may be taught concurrently with MH 450. - 660-661.
+This course may be taught concurrently with MH 450.

+660-661.
 Numerical Analysis I, II (5-5).
 Pr., MH 266 and knowledge of an elementary computer language.

-Number systems and error propagation, solution of nonlinear equations, polynomial and spline interpolation, least squares approximations, numerical differentiation and integration, numerical solution of systems of linear equations, triangular factorization, matrix norms and condition numbers, iterative methods, eigenvalue problems, initial and boundary value problems.
-Problems of a more theoretical nature (as compared with MH 460-461) are required.
+Number systems and error propagation, solution of systems of nonlinear equations, polynomial and spline interpolation, least squares approximations.
+Chebyshev economization, numerical differentiation and integration including Romberg integration, numerical solution of systems of linear equations, triangular factorization, matrix norms and condition numbers, iterative methods, eigenvalue problems, overdetermined systems, initial value and boundary value problems.
+Projects of a more theoretical nature (as compared with MH 460-461) are required.
 This course may be taught concurrently with MH 460-461.
+MH 660 usually is offered only in the Fall Quarter of odd years, and MH 661 usually is offered only in the Winter Quarter of even years.

-667. Mathematical Statistics I (5).
+- 667. Mathematical Statistics I (5).
 Pr., MH 264.
 Basic probability theory; combinatorics; random variables; special distributions; applications to scientific and engineering data.
 May be taught concurrently with EN 411 and MH 467.

-668. Mathematical Statistics II (5).
+MH 667 usually is offered only in the Fall Quarter of even years. - 668.
+Mathematical Statistics II (5).
 Pr., MH 467, MH 667, or EN 411.

 Moment generating functions and use of moments; Central Limit Theorem; derivation of probability density function of sample statistics; sampling, estimation, and hypothesis testing; correlation and regression.
 May be taught concurrently with MH 468.

-691. Special Problems (1-5).
+MH 668 usually is offered only in the Winter Quarter of odd years. - 691.
+Special Problems (1-5).
 Pr., Permission of instructor.
 An individual problems course.
 Each student will work under the direction of a staff member on some problem of mutual interest.